Jump to section

 Total Social Investment (TSI) sums up a company’s resources used for “S” in ESG efforts defined by CECP Valuation Guidance.

-The amount of expenditure for our social contribution activities in FY2022 was 1.910 billion yen and the number of employees whoused the volunteer leave program was 1.
-For details, please refer to p.120 to 125 and 151 in the ESG Communication Book.
-Please refer to Social Contribution Activities and Social-related data
+The amount of expenditure for our social contribution activities in FY2023 was 2,298 billion yen and the number of employees whoused the volunteer leave program was 7.
+For details, please refer to Social Contribution Activities and Social-related data.

 DFF Inc.